hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 Download Arduino IDE 2.0.0-rc3 at  https://www.arduino.cc/en/software   scroll past the regular Arduino IDE

 By the way I have many Arduino PortentaH7's as I teach a robotics class.
 I also have a huge library of examples specifically for this board.
-In the IDE search for the word "Community" and it should pop up as the ```Portenta Pro Community Solutions```.
+In the IDE search for the word "Community" and it should pop up as the [Portenta Pro Community Solutions](https://github.com/hpssjellis/portenta-pro-community-solutions).
 Every program has a "dot" number so you can find it.

 ## My first look at Arduino IDE 2.0.0-rc3